Engielolz/nfs_functions/readme.md

 NFS should function on Minecraft 1.13, although 1.13.1 and above is recommended.
 Some function trickery lets NFS support food introduced in newer Minecraft versions without breaking compatibility with older versions.

+## Building

+> This is only necessary if you are working with the "source code" instead of the "precompiled" zip file

+Download and extract the "source code" and run either make.cmd or make.sh, depending on your OS.
+The `build` folder is the "compiled" code that you place in the datapacks folder.

 ## Installation

 To install, place the folder or zip in the datapacks folder.
 Once it loads it will begin functioning immediately.

-If the server is already running, you need to type /reload after installing it.
+On a vanilla server, you need to type `/reload` if the server is already running.

-Some non-vanilla servers like Paper might require you to enable it first with `/datapack enable "file/nfs_functions"`
+Some non-vanilla servers like Paper might require you to enable it instead with `/datapack enable "file/nfs_functions"`.
+If you edit the datapack, you will need to disable and then re-enable it for Paper to recognize your changes.

 ## Usage

-- Just install the datapack and load it (if needed).
+- Just install the datapack and load it (if required).
-- You can then set options to customize NFS to your needs (see below)
+- Set options to customize NFS to your needs (see below)

 ## Options